Review: Air Canada Business Class CRJ-9: Ottawa – Halifax

 On Board Air Canada’s Short Haul Business Class:

-No pre-departure beverage was offered, but there was a bottle of Naya water at the seat.
+American flights typically offer an open bar pre-departure beverage at most hours.
+While no pre-departure beverage was offered on today’s flight, but there was a bottle of Naya water waiting at the seat.

-The flight offers a thinned down version of the slow Air Canada entertainment system.
+This Air Canada flight offers a thinned down version of the slow Air Canada En Route entertainment system.
 At least it is on demand, but there are not many shows available to watch.
+There is a working flight map and a brief selection of movies.

 The Meal: A Breakfast Omelette

 The flight was a short one.
-As we approached, it seemed like we were landing into the middle of nowhere.
+As we approached Halifax Stanfield International Airport, it seemed like we were landing into the middle of nowhere.
 It seemed like a grassy field.

-Before I knew it, we were out into the quiet Halifax airport.
+Before I knew it, we were out into the quiet Halifax Stanfield International airport.
 Like Ottawa, there was a complete absence of people around, despite this being a minor hub for Air Canada’s operations.

 Air Canada Short Haul Business Class summarized: